-The tax offsets shown at E are refundable, although they must first be offset against gross tax to reduce it to zero, if there is any gross tax to be paid after C and D have been applied to gross tax.
-Any excess offsets should be recorded at label II and will be available as a refundable (credit) amount for the purpose of calculating the tax liability.
+The tax offsets shown at are refundable, although they must first be offset against gross tax, if there is any gross tax to be paid after and have been applied to gross tax.
+Gross tax cannot be less than zero.
+Any excess offsets should be recorded at label and will be available as a refundable (credit) amount for the purpose of calculating the tax liability.

-TAX OFFSETS TO BE SHOWN AT E INCLUDE:
+TAX OFFSETS TO BE SHOWN AT I INCLUDE:

-R&D tax offset (the amount at item 22 label U) \$ Film tax offsets under Division 376 of the ITAA 1997 \$ Franking tax offsets claimed by life insurance companies to the extent that they relate to distributions paid on shares and other membership interests held on behalf of policy holders \$ Franking credits claimed by endorsed income tax exempt entities and deductible gift recipients that are entitled to a refund of excess franking credits.
-These entities may complete the Application for refund of franking credits - Endorsed income tax exempt entities and deductible gift recipients (NAT 4131), rather than the company tax return to obtain a refund \$ No-TFN tax offset claimed by RSA providers.
-For more information on the no-TFN tax offset, go to www.ato.gov.au and search for 'No tax file number (TFN) contributions'.
-You can find an example of how to calculate the tax offset in the Fund income tax return instructions 2012. \$ NRAS tax offset (the amount at item 12 label ] \$ The tax offset available under subsection 713-545(5) of the ITAA 1997 where a life insurance company's subsidiary joins a consolidated or MEC group \$ TOTAL of all refundable tax offsets (write this amount at label \$ for each type of tax offset:
+R&D tax offset (the amount at item 21 label U) \$ Conservation tillage refundable tax offset \$ A qualifying primary producer may be entitled to a refundable tax offset of 15% of the cost of an eligible seeder.
+For more information and examples on how you can claim the offset, see ato.gov.au/tillageoffset.
+Film tax offsets under Division 376 of the ITAA 1997 \$

+Franking tax offsets claimed by life insurance companies to the extent that they relate to distributions paid on shares and other membership interests held on behalf of policy holders \$ Franking credits claimed by endorsed income tax exempt entities and deductible gift recipients that are entitled to a refund of excess franking credits.
+These entities may complete the Application for refund of franking credits - Endorsed income tax exempt entities and deductible gift recipients (NAT 4131), rather than the company tax return to obtain a refund \$ No-TFN tax offset claimed by RSA providers. \$ For more information on the no-TFN tax offset, go to ato.gov.au and search for 'No tax file number (TFN) contributions'.
+You can find an example of how to calculate the tax offset in the Fund income tax return instructions 2013 .
+NRAS tax offset (the amount at item 12 label J) \$ Ψ Corporate tax entities can choose to claim a loss carry back tax offset if: they have an unutilised tax loss for the current year, and other relevant conditions are met. \$ Corporate tax entities can choose to claim a loss carry back tax offset if: they have an unutilised tax loss for the current year, and Corporate tax entities can choose to claim a loss carry back tax offset if: they have an unutilised tax loss for the current year, and other relevant conditions are met.
+The loss carry back offset is a refundable tax Corporate tax entities can choose to claim a loss carry back tax offset if: they have an unutilised tax loss for the current year, and other relevant conditions are met.
+The loss carry back offset is a refundable tax offset and is the amount at Z item 13 .
+For more information, you can go to ato.gov.au and read Loss carry back Corporate tax entities can choose to claim a loss carry back tax offset if: they have an unutilised tax loss for the current year, and other relevant conditions are met.
+The loss carry back offset is a refundable tax offset and is the amount at Z item 13 .
+For more information, you can go to ato.gov.au and read Loss carry back refundable tax offset.
+The tax offset available under subsection 713-545(5) of the ITAA 1997 where a life insurance company's subsidiary joins a consolidated or \$ amount at label for each type of tax offset: